London police search for missing woman - London | Globalnews.ca

 A A

-London police are requesting the public’s help in locating a missing 37-year-old woman.
+London Police are asking for the public’s help locating a missing woman.

-Maritza Andrea Gongora of London was last seen in the city’s west end at approximately 9 a.m. on Boxing Day.
+Officers say 33-year-old Cassandra Spurgeon of London was reported missing on Dec 30.
+She was last seen in the area of King Street and Richmond Street on approximately Dec.
+3.

-She is described by police as Hispanic, five-foot-two, 150 pounds, with brown eyes and blonde hair in extensions.
-She was last seen wearing a black jacket and blue jeans.

 Police and family are concerned for her welfare.